Early History of the Way

 Under Community Rule IX of the Dead Sea Scrolls: “He (the Master) shall conceal the teaching of the Law from men of injustice, but shall impart true knowledge and righteous judgment to those who have chosen the Way.”
 Note that the cap ‘W’ is the formal name of the actual teaching.

-Pharisees were somewhat similar in their legalistic* outlook.
+Similar to the scribes, and as mentioned, Pharisees were somewhat similar in their legalistic* outlook.
 What had started as a service-oriented ministry had become bogged down.
-To Jesus, this legalism leaves man one step removed from God.
-Contrary to the Ossaean Essene and the Pharisees, Jesus preached that man himself is God’s focus, not the Law, and then the Law attributed to man.
-Engaging in Jesus’ teaching of enlightenment into the spirit of God, a man steps fully into his proper relationship—he becomes a full member of God’s family, not enjoined through legal means but employing mercy, love, and knowing God in the fuller sense, spirit (within) to spirit (without).
-Each man becomes equal in God’s eyes, and nothing should exist or prosper to separate the complete unity, of which the law as practiced became this separation.
-Jesus intends that the law be sublimated to mercy (love) and grace (forgiveness), which broker a true fellowship with God.
-These two attributes, love and forgiveness, will become cornerstone values, even operating as the functioning logos, as Jesus provides the final interpretation of the Law and the Prophets.
+To Jesus, Pharisaic legalism leaves man one step removed from God.
+Contrary to the Ossaean Essene and the Pharisees, Jesus preached that man himself is God’s focus, not the Law, and then the Law is attributed (given) to man.
+Engaging in Jesus’ teaching into the spirit of God, a man steps fully into his proper relationship—he becomes a full member of God’s family, not enjoined through particular legal means.
+Employing mercy, love, and knowing God in the fuller sense, spirit to spirit (within and without), each man becomes equal in God’s eyes.
+Nothing should exist or prosper to separate the complete unity.

-God the Father is at last revealed and experienced for all who seek, personal and direct, and that is what Jesus begins to teach—the journey of enlightened renewal becomes the continued revelation into God’s nature, reflected back to you by the kingdom within.
+God the Father is at last revealed and experienced for all who seek, personal and direct, and that is what Jesus begins to teach—the journey of enlightened renewal becomes the continued revelation into God’s nature, reflected to you by the kingdom within.
 Born out of the ever-deepening knowledge of the Way and pointing toward practice through relationship instead of rules, allowing the full breadth of the spirit of God to be exhaled through us, such becomes the outstanding pathway and teaching of the Way.
 It is to these ends that this website is dedicated.

 §

-Both groups of Essene would nonetheless denote themselves as the Sons of Light, keepers of the ‘light of Truth.’
+Both groups of Essenes would nonetheless denote themselves as the Sons of Light, keepers of the ‘light of Truth.’
 This theme continues in the Essenic vision of Messiah, “I will raise up for them a prophet,” from Deut.
 18.18.
 Also, the light of God shining forth is a recurring theme— “Let your light so shine before men, that they may see your good works and glorify your Father in heaven,” Matt.
 5.16.
 The Matthew scripture would typify Nazarene Essenic beliefs.

 Although other Jewish sects would generally agree with the above statements, they would focus on the legalism within the task, with pretentious behavior toward holiness (Mt.
 5.20, ch.
 23).
 The Essene/scribes believed these good works concerned the law; Jesus thought that the good works moved through man by the spirit of God.